Southgate repeats plea to England fans to stop Henderson boos

-LONDON : England manager Gareth Southgate has reiterated his call for fans to stop booing Jordan Henderson and ahead of their Euro 2024 qualifier against Italy at Wembley Stadium said on Tuesday that he would continue to select the midfielder.
+LONDON: England manager Gareth Southgate has reiterated his call for fans to stop booing Jordan Henderson and ahead of their Euro 2024 qualifier against Italy at Wembley Stadium said on Tuesday (Oct 17) that he would continue to select the midfielder.

 Henderson joined Saudi Arabian club Al-Ettifaq from Liverpool in the close season, a move widely criticised as being at odds with his previous public support for the LGBT community.
 Homosexuality is illegal in the Middle Eastern country.